broadinstitute/BioC2020Workshop_AMARETTO-Hub/README.md

 (**1**) The **AMARETTO** algorithm learns networks of regulatory circuits - circuits of drivers and their target genes - from functional genomics or multi-omics data and associates these circuits to clinical, molecular and imaging-derived phenotypes within each biological system (e.g., model systems or patients).

-(**2**) The **Community-AMARETTO** algorithm learns subnetworks of regulatory circuits that are shared or distinct across networks derived from multiple biological systems (e.g., model systems and patients, cohorts and individuals, diseases and etiologies, in vitro and in vivo systems)
+(**2**) The **Community-AMARETTO** algorithm learns subnetworks of regulatory circuits that are shared or distinct across networks derived from multiple biological systems (e.g., model systems and patients, cohorts and individuals, diseases and etiologies, *in vitro* and *in vivo* systems).

-(**3**) The **Imaging-AMARETTO** algorithm maps radiography and histopathology imaging data onto patient-derived multi-omics networks for imaging diagnostics and prognostics to identify clinically relevant imaging biomarkers and decipher their underlying molecular mechanisms.
+(**3**) The **Imaging-AMARETTO** algorithm maps radiography and histopathology imaging data onto the patient-derived multi-omics networks for imaging diagnostics and prognostics to identify clinically relevant imaging biomarkers and decipher their underlying molecular mechanisms.

 (**4**) The **AMARETTO-Hub** platform for Knowledge Graph-based embedding of knowledge learned via multimodal and multiscale network-based data fusion in previous steps.
 In these complex graphs, nodes and edges represent the diverse range of biomedical entities and the relationships between them, respectively.
 Graph-based embedding enables querying these complex graph-structured representations in a more sophisticated, efficient and user-friendly manner than can otherwise be accomplished by table representations alone.